-If you’re adding other natural gas appliances to your development, such as water heaters, dryers, cooktops, fireplaces or quick connect outlets for barbecues, you can have individual metering installed.
+If you’re adding other gas appliances to your development, such as water heaters, dryers, cooktops, fireplaces or quick connect outlets for barbecues, you can have individual metering installed.
 This gives residents more control over their energy usage and ensures they don’t have to subsidize their neighbours.

 Make sure it’s installed right

 Guidelines for sizing and installing forced air heating and cooling systems in your development can be found in publications such as the ASHRAE Handbook or in documents published by trade associations such as the Thermal Environmental Comfort Association (TECA).
-Our directory can help you find a licensed natural gas contractor to install your equipment.
+Our directory can help you find a licensed gas contractor to install your equipment.

 We’re here to help

-Want to build the attraction of natural gas into your next development?
+Want to build the attraction of gas into your next development?
 Contact a FortisBC energy solutions manager.

 1Source: Natural Resources Canada, Office of Energy Efficiency, Comprehensive Energy Use Database, residential sector, BC, Table 2: Secondary Energy Use, 2015.